vlad-km/moren-electron/readme.md

 - LORES - is a tool, designed to help developers deal with large programs contained in multiple files (system) and her compilation

+- LORESDOC - is tool for creating documentation templates

 - LESTRADE - is a object Inspector

 - CME - built-in editor